 Now let's see how you can improve ROI on your marketing campaigns.
-First of all, you have to streamline your content, make it more appealing but also making it more explicit.
-Try to understand what you sell and what people want to buy and work on this demand - it's easier to sell something that people want to buy beforehand, so always have a look on what people demand.
+First of all, you have to streamline your content, make it more appealing, and make it more explicit.
+Try to understand what you sell and what people want to buy and work on this demand - it's easier to sell something that people want to buy beforehand, so always have a look at what people demand.

-Then make a free report on these products, with good copywriting, explicating the reasons your customer should buy it - and then direct him to a landing page, where you might capture their emails (this channel has ROIs of over 4,400%!).
+Then make a free report on these products, with excellent copywriting, explaining the reasons your customer should buy it - and then direct him to a landing page, where you might capture their emails (this channel has ROIs of over 4,400%!).
 Send emails from time to time with promotions and discounts.

 Once you start your email list rolling around, you will always be making sales.
 That's a channel you should consider as a core for your company and treat it accordingly.

 Each business is different, with different sales cycles.
 You have to understand and master yours, which will tremendously improve ROI on whatever you do.
-What it takes to a customer to make a buy on your site?
-Do you have to warm him or is he an impulse buyer?
-Does he convert in a day, a month or a year?
-Those things matter and require some thinking and testing to know, but once you master it, you're on the good side.
+What does it take to a customer to make a buy on your site?
+Do you have to warm him, or is he an impulse buyer?
+Does he convert in a day, a month, or a year?
+Those things matter and require some thinking and testing to know, but once you master it, you're on the right side.

-The first thing to understand your business cycle is to understand who is your customer - try to make campaings that are not wide and global, but niche targeted and fine tuned according to your audience.
-By focusing on the right persons, each campaign will have a better chance to succeed and thus improve ROI.
-Also, have great landing pages to each stage your client is, to lead then to high engagement and be able to secure his email address.
+The first thing to understand your business cycle is to understand who your customer is - try to make campaigns that are not wide and global, but niche targeted and fine-tuned according to your audience.
+By focusing on the right persons, each campaign will have a better chance of succeeding and improving ROI.
+Also, have great landing pages for each stage your client is, lead then to high engagement, and secure his email address.

 Once you have their email, gently remind them of your existence from time to time - be it via newsletter, promotions, discounts, there's a plethora of ways.
 Get good content that leads to engagement.
 Make he feel like he is a friend of your company and understand all the benefits you're showing to him.
 If he's engaged, chances are he will be converting soon - some cycles are longer than others and you have to understand and respect that.